ivan-kleshnin/unredux/README.md

 Our main goal is to keep code super tiny and super clean.
 We hate enterprise and we hope you'll understand why after seeing this project.

-One more thing.
-The proposed architecture fits perfectly for **all** interactive apps: including static site generator (with watch mode), browser games, console games, etc.
-It's not limited to frontend by no means.
+The proposed architecture fits perfectly for **all** interactive apps: including static site generator (with watch mode), browser games, console games, etc. It's not limited to frontend by no means.
 We hope to add corresponding examples with time.

 ## Docs